-But building an addition isn’t always affordable.
-According to HomeAdvisor, the average cost of an addition is $44,061 in 2019.
 If you have a garage, converting it into living space may be the way to go.
 The average cost of a garage conversion is anywhere from $10,000 to $15,000.
-Here’s what you need to know to convert your garage.

-Cheap – And Not So Cheap – Garage Conversion Ideas
+Cheap – And Not So Cheap – Ideas for Converting Your Garage

 Typically, any conversion that involves blocking up the garage doors and finishing out the walls, floors and ceiling with insulation, drywall and carpet or other flooring material is going to be on the cheaper end.
 Think of a bonus room, family room, playroom, game room or man cave.